Maths (Double) A Level

 Is this course right for me?

 This is a course for students who love Maths and want to dedicate a great deal of their time at BHASVIC to Maths classes.
 You will spend at least 9 hours per week on independent study, culminating in the submission of an assignment each week.
-You will sit a 1.5 hour tracking test every half term, completing your A Level Maths exams in your first year, and your A Level Further Maths Exams in your second year.
-Do not enter this course lightly, as it is very intense, especially at the beginning where students are not used to such a fast pace and such a high workload outside of class.
+You will sit a weekly assignment test and a tracking test every half term.
+This is a very intense, rewarding course - especially at the beginning where students are not used to such a fast pace, and such a high workload outside of class.
 You will need to have strong GCSE algebra skills when you arrive here, as the jump from GCSE to A Level can feel quite vast at first.
 All students find this course challenging at some point, but the difference between a successful and an unsuccessful student is how they respond to that challenge.
 That said, if you love maths, this course will transform you completely by the end of the two years into a very competent mathematician.